jrodl3r/jrod.io/STRATEGY.md

 #Jrod.io

-My portfolio website for sharing past projects, personal insights, righteous epiphanies, nervous breakdowns and epic tales.
+My portfolio website for sharing past projects, personal insights, righteous epiphanies and epic tales.

 _"The trick is not to try and learn everything about something, but a little bit about everything..."_